 “As a young activist, I often had a knee-jerk reaction to issues, but the PACS program at Juniata taught me to think about social issues in a more sophisticated way.”Andrew Loomis ’92, Washington D.C.

 Andrew Loomis ’92 of Washington, D.C., often returns to Juniata to speak about his experiences.
 After graduation, Loomis earned a master’s degree and doctorate.
-He has worked at universities, nonprofit organizations, and think tanks in Washington, D.C., before going into government work.
+He worked at universities, nonprofit organizations, and think tanks in Washington, D.C., before going into government work.

 He served as the deputy director of an operations team at the U.S. Department of State in the Bureau of Conflict and Stabilization Operations.
 There, Loomis conducted efforts to reduce violence around the world.
-He currently is the director of external relations in the office of Under Secretary for Public Diplomacy and Public Affairs.
+He currently is the director of external relations in the office of the Under Secretary for Public Diplomacy and Public Affairs.
 In this role, Loomis works with Congress and academic institutions to increase understanding and engagement of foreign policy.

 “I wanted to use my skills and knowledge from Juniata to work directly on policy issues,” Loomis says.
 “I feel like that’s where I have the most impact.”